lvtao-sec/lvtao-sec.github.io/_posts/2024-05-07-paper-reading.markdown

 - Thesios: Synthesizing Accurate Counterfactual I/O Traces from I/O Samples

 - Everywhere All at Once: Co-Location Attacks on Public Cloud FaaS

+- A Verified Confidential Computing as a Service Framework for Privacy Preservation